There's a reason the Knight in Shining Armor needs the shining armor—and the weapons.

 - Sir Hugh Hayden-Hoyle from The Honourable Woman, is a jaded and very cynical spy similar to many of the protagonists in Le Carre novels.
 He starts off completely apathetic to his work and the Middle East due to the senseless violence that he feels he can't do anything about but ends up striving to help both Nessa and Atika anyway.

-- The Doctor from Doctor Who qualifies for this in nearly all of his incarnations at one point or another, but a few stand out among the rest.
+- The Doctor from Doctor Who qualifies for this in nearly all of their incarnations at one point or another, but a few stand out among the rest.

 - The First Doctor began it all; he was a cranky old man who still saved the universe often.